 Emerging risks

-Research into breast cancer risk factors is ongoing and new information is coming to light all the time.
+Research into breast cancer risk factors reveals new information all the time.
 Breastcancer.org reports some emerging risks that are worth taking note of.

 The exact cause of breast cancer is still unknown, but it’s important to know the risk factors and what you can do to reduce your chances of getting this disease.